jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostReactionsApi.md

 # **deleteReaction**
-> MattermostStatusOK deleteReaction(userId, postId, emojiName)
+> MMStatusOK deleteReaction(userId, postId, emojiName)

 Remove a reaction from a post